 Buy from Secure Sites

 When you go to the checkout page to enter your credit card information, the web address in your browser should read "https," not "http."
 This means your information is encrypted.
 Using your credit card will give you more fraud protection than a debit card, and using PayPal will allow you to use a credit card without giving everyone your card information.
+If the store asks you to enter a username and password, you should not use the same user name and password you use for your credit card account or any other financial account.
+Choose something different (and record what you used where you can find it).
 Don't use public computers for ordering.
 If you have no other option for ordering online, use the 800 number instead.

 Read the Shipping and Return Policies

 Check prices, delivery times, backorder and return policies.
 Pay attention to the wording.
 You might assume that if you are paying for overnight shipping, you will receive your package the next day, but it may take them 3 days to process your order.
 If you bought a product in August for the holidays, can it still be returned or exchanged?
 If it's a major store, can you buy online and exchange at the store?
 Are there restocking fees for the item you plan to purchase?

 Check Your Statements

 Hopefully you're checking them year-round, but it's especially important to do so during the holiday shopping season.
 If you find you have fraudulent charges, report them to the card company immediately.
 Keep your online receipts in a separate folder in your email program and/or print a copy of the final order with the confirmation/order number.
 You can find information on identity theft and how to protect yourself at OnGuard Online.